Skip to main content

 2. Embed the key messages in your communications, campaigns and initiatives.

-4. Submit a blog on how your programme contributes to addressing teacher shortages (good practices, human stories,…)
+3. Share a blog story on how your programme contributes to addressing teacher shortages (good practices, human stories,…).
+Read the examples from our Members below.

 5. Mobilize your networks, including youth and teachers